Simultaneous Decorrelation of Matrix Time Series: Numerical properties

-For the comparison purpose, we also include several other models in our simulation: (i) VAR(1) model, i.e $ X_t$ is stacked into a vector of length $pq$ and a VAR(1) is fitted to the vector series directly, and (ii) MAR(1) model of \cite{chen2020autoregressive}, i.e. MAR(1) is fitted directly to $ X_t$.
+For the comparison purpose, we also include several other models in our simulation: (i) VAR(1) model, i.e. $ X_t$ is stacked into a vector of length $pq$ and a VAR(1) is fitted to the vector series directly, (ii) MAR(1) model, i.e. MAR(1) of \cite{chen2021autoregressive}, is fitted directly to $ X_t$, and (iii) TS-PCA, i.e. all the elements of $ X_t$ are stacked into a long vector and the segmentation method of \cite{chang2018} is applied to the vector series.
 In addition, we also include two oracle models: (O1) the true segmentation blocks are used to model $\wh\bU_t^*$; and (O2) True $\Sigma^{(x)}_1,\Sigma^{(x)}_2$ and true $\bA_*,\bB_*$ are used and the true segmentation blocks are used to model $\wh\bU_t^*$.

 The mean and standard deviations (in bracket) of the MSEs are listed in Table \ref{tab3}.
-It is clear that the forecasting based on the proposed decorrelation transformation is more accurate than those based on MAR(1) and VAR(1) directly.
+It is clear that the forecasting based on the proposed decorrelation transformation is more accurate than those based on MAR(1), VAR(1) and TS-PCA directly.
 The improvement is often substantial.
 The only exception is the case of $(p,q)=(6,6)$ and $T=5000$: the 36-dimension VAR(1) performs marginally better (i.e. the decrease of 0.002 in MSE) than the transformation based method.
 On the other hand, the improvement of the transformation based forecast over VAR(1) for sample size $T \le 2000$ is more significant.
 The relative poor performance of MAR(1) is due to the substantial discrepancy between MAR(1) model and the data generating mechanism used in this example.
 Note that there are $(p+q)^2$ free parameters in VAR(1) while there are merely $(p^2+q^2)$ parameters in MAR(1).
 With large $T$, VAR(1) is more flexible than MAR(1).
+TS-PCA performs poorly, due to the {large} error in estimating the large transformation matrix of size $pq\times pq$.
+See also Remark \ref{rm-rates}.
+In addition, TS-PCA also requires to fit VAR models for several large blocks of size 9, 6, 6 and etc.

 Table \ref{tab3} indicates that the oracle model O1 performs only slightly better than segmentation when sample size $T=500$ or 1000.
 Oracle Model O2 only deviates from the true model in terms of the estimation error of the coefficients in the AR models, hence performs the best.
+The MSE of O2 is very close to 0, since the only source of error in MSE is the estimation error of the AR models for each blocks of $U_t$, which goes to zero quickly as $T$ increases since these models are of small dimensions.
+When $T$ is large, the VAR(1), proposed segmentation and O1 all perform about the same, which is worse than O2.